VincentHudaja76/Stellar-Odyssey---Vincent-Hudaja/README.md

 ## How to Run the Program
+1. Download all files in a ZIP file then extract all files.
-1. Open the project folder in your code editor (e.g. VS Code).
+1. Open the project folder `Stellar-Odyssey---Vincent-Hudaja-main` in your code editor (e.g. VS Code).
 2. Install the required dependencies in `requirements.txt` by running `pip install -r requirements.txt` in the terminal or command prompt in the project folder.
 3. Run the main file:
    `stellar_odyssey.py`